Peppo10/SocketFalco/README.md

 ## NOTE
-* For this current version the client can support only one server caching.
 * if you want to save the chat you MUST exit by typing "quit" on the console.

 ## DIAGRAM